aruncs31s/Notes_Old/Electronics/Fourier Series and Transform.md

 $$

 ### Fourier Transform
+> [!NOTE|right] FT
+> The Fourier Transform decomposes a signal into its constituent
+> frequencies, allowing for the analysis of the signal's frequency
+> components
+where

 The Fourier Transform is a mathematical technique used in signal processing and image analysis, among other fields, ==to transform a function of time (a signl) into a function of frequency==

 $$
 F(\omega) = \int_{-\infty}^{\infty} f(t) e^{-j\omega t} dt\
 $$

-where

 - $F(\omega)$ Fourier transform coefficient of $f(t)$
 - $\omega$ is the Frequency

-> [!NOTE] FT
-> The Fourier Transform decomposes a signal into its constituent
-> frequencies, allowing for the analysis of the signal's frequency
-> components

 #### Inverse Fourier Transform